rickie254/last/README.md

 See Environment Setup below for instructions on installing these tools if you don't already have them.

 ## Setup
+Start by cloning (not forking) the project template repository and removing the remote:

+git@github.com:rickie254/last.git
 ## Link to Frontend
 https://arasaka-real-estate.vercel.app/